Kanye West Is Being Locked Out of His Instagram by Meta for 24 Hours Due to Harassing Posts: Reports

 The Meta spokesperson also told TMZ the company is prepared to take additional steps if further violations occur in the future.

-PEOPLE has reached out to Meta as well as a representative for West and is awaiting response.
+PEOPLE has reached out to Meta and is awaiting response.
+A representative for West had no comment.

 RELATED VIDEO: Pete Davidson Says He Is 'Done Being Quiet' in Alleged Text Exchange with Kanye West